 Blocking the other person’s number, keeping communications strictly work-related, being transparent in terms of cell phones and computers (those who have nothing to hide, hide nothing), and working together to improve your own marriage are all reasonable requests.

-Continued inaction or letting the texting continue — perhaps out of fear of your partner’s reaction — only increases the chances that your partner will begin to see you as a nagging barrier to the exciting and fresh-faced relationship that he or she enjoys via text messages.
+But back to the focus of blog – those aggravating, unending text messages between your spouse and his or her “friend.”
+They’re driving you crazy, aren’t they?
+And it’s so hard to know what to do; however, one thing is for certain.
+Doing nothing and letting the texting continue — perhaps out of fear of your partner’s reaction — only increases the chances that your partner will begin to see you as a nagging barrier to the exciting and fresh-faced relationship that he or she enjoys via text messages.

 And when it gets to that point, well, the whole thing becomes a lot harder to “delete.”